New York’s PTET Benefits Partnerships and S Corporations

 Getting an Extension is more than Just Buying Time

-If you are filing federal and state tax extensions for 2023, don’t be inattentive and leave your final tax filing until October 15th.
+If you file for federal and/or state tax extensions for 2025, don’t just sit back and leave your final tax filing until October 15th.
 Your tax extension is really a time for you to focus on organizing your financial records and avoid any future penalties.

-Look at the next six months as a window of opportunity to plan and get organized, not only for the filing of the tax return but also to determine if estimated taxes are required for the upcoming tax year.
-One of the first things you should do is get all your tax documents together.
+Look at the period of extension as a window of opportunity to plan and get organized, not only for the filing of the tax return but also to determine if estimated taxes are required for the upcoming tax year.
+One of the first things you should do is to gather all your tax documents together.
 This will make it much easier to manage your return, and you may find that getting everything together now will help you beat the pre-deadline rush.
 This is also the time to address any open items from your accountant.

 As you are organizing you may also be able to develop a system for keeping all your documents in order and prepare to be more proactive about filing next year.
 Getting everything in order may also help to file a more accurate tax return, as you will have more time to determine which tax deductions apply to you and which do not.

-For business owners who filed for an extension for their corporate or partnership returns, the next six months is a good time to evaluate internal systems and documentation.
+For business owners who filed for an extension for their corporate or partnership returns, the six-month period is a good time to evaluate internal systems and documentation.
 This is also the time to finalize the K-1 information, and provide to all participants, so they can file accurate returns.

 Please remember if you have an extension, it’s advised not to wait until October 15th to file.
 If you can organize everything earlier, you should file before the deadline date.

 If you would like to discuss how your extension may affect your returns, Hart Vida & Partners can help.
-Please contact our Office Manager, Maria Mosa, at mmosa@hvandpartners.com or 914-617-7620 ext.
+Please reach out to Maria Mosa, at mmosa@hvandpartners.com or 914-617-7620 ext.
 118, and she will put you in touch with a partner that can assist you.

 Westchester Office: